Menu

 • 60% of the Icelandic population lives in Reykjavík.

-• Iceland is a geographically young land because it sits between two geological plates, North American and Euroasia tectonic plates.
+• Iceland is a geographically young land because it sits between two geological plates, the North American and European tectonic plates.

 • Half the power from Iceland comes from renewable geothermal energy.

-• Iceland was one of the final places on earth people settled in.
+• Iceland was one of the final places on Earth where people settled.

 • Iceland is a very eco-friendly country and is one of the cleanest places on earth.